 Yi Hsuan Sung

-Yi Hsuan is a textile designer who recently received her MFA in Textiles from Parsons School of Design in 2020.
-As a curious maker who loves to integrate handcraft and technology to create biodegradable textiles, and a fashion-designer-turned textile florist who enjoys discovering the littlest surprises from the natural world, she has been cooking, weaving, braiding and gardening a glorious world of flowers from agar and food waste with the respect to natural materials and the love of organic colors and textures.
+Yi Hsuan is a textile designer who recently earned her MFA in Textiles from Parsons School of Design in 2020.
+As a curious maker who loves to integrate handcraft and technology to create biodegradable textiles, and who enjoys discovering the littlest surprises from the natural world, she has been cooking, knitting, weaving, braiding and gardening a glorious world of flowers from agar and food waste.
+Her inspiration derives from a respect to natural materials and the love of organic colors and textures.
 Yi Hsuan focuses on making floral pendent lamps with agar.
 She creates textile lamp shade base by knitting with handmade agar yarn, and decorates the knitted bases with agar flowers cast from 3D printed molds she designed.
 Yi Hsuan’s goal is to bring nature’s beauty into interior spaces with a more sustainable material and fabrication process.

 I research into applications for agar-based bioplastic.
 I developed ways of making agar yarn, agar textiles and agar flowers.

 I am always inspired by found materials, the joy of taking the best use of every thing is irreplaceable by any surprise of modern technology.